 Some financially profitable use cases to experiment with

 Looks like discovery is one of the most important bottleneck.
-Tribepool aims to be a discovery and management platform for items and subscriptions.
+Closeknit aims to be a discovery and management platform for items and subscriptions.

-With Tribepool, you can join communities and discover under utilised resources.
+With Closeknit, you can join communities and discover under utilized resources.

 Let’s see how this goes.